mendix/docs/content/en/docs/apidocs-mxsdk/apidocs/private-platform/user-api.md

 ## 1 Introduction

-The Private Mendix Platform User API allows you to manage users in Private Mendix Platform. {{% todo %}}Will it be a good idea to add an business use case here?
-Something like: "For example, you can delete all users that were inactive for a year."
-(I am not sure if this example is correct).{{% / todo %}}
+The Private Mendix Platform User API allows you to manage users in Private Mendix Platform.
+For example, you can use it to reset a user's password.

 You can use the API to do the following: